The Best Guide To Monte Alban, Mexico

 The Pyramids

-No visit to Monte Alban would be complete without taking in the view from the top of the pyramids.
+No visit to Monte Alban would be complete without viewing the top of the pyramids.
 You will be rewarded for your long, hot walk up the stairs when you reach the top.
 You will see the breathtaking panoramic view of the rest of the site and the surrounding countryside with its lush vegetation and colorful trees.

 Tombs